neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/0-receiving/chapter.md

 We'll also create a fully functioning ICO participation UI that live updates when tokens are minted using the NEO•ONE client APIs.
 There's quite a bit of ground to cover, so let's get started!

 As a quick reminder, the same flow applies as in Lesson 1.
-Write the code -> `Build` -> `Run Tests` -> `Next Chapter` once the tests are passing.
+Write the code -> `Build` -> `Run Tests` -> `Next` once the tests are passing.
 If you get stuck, you can also view the full solution by clicking `Show Solution`.

 ## Learn